ibm-cloud-docs/EventStreams/messagehub124.md

 ## How do I assign access?

 Cloud Identity and Access Management (IAM) policies are attached to the resources to be controlled.
-Each policy defines the level of access (service role) a particular user should have and to which resource or set of resources.
+Each policy defines the level of access that a particular user should have and to which resource or set of resources.
 A policy consists of the following information:
 * The type of service the policy applies to.
 For example, Message Hub.
 You can scope a policy to include all service types.
 * The instance of the service to be secured.
 You can scope a policy to include all instances of a service type.
 * The type of resource to be secured.
 For example, <code>cluster</code>, <code>topic</code>, <code>group</code>, or <code>txnid</code>.
 Specifying a type is optional.
 If you do not specify it, the policy then applies to all resources in the service instance.